-It becomes necessary, then, to inquire a little into this matter of the "joint family," and how the conception arises that the undefined sort of "ownership," of which I have spoken, attaches (at least in some tribes and regions) to the family as a whole.
+It becomes necessary, then, to inquire a little into this matter of the "joint family," and how the conception arises that the undefined sort of "ownership," of which I have spoken, attaches (at least

-^{1 &}quot;Ind.
+1 "Ind.
 Vill.
 Comm.," p.
 233 ff.
 And this class of cases appears always in connection with the rise and progress of monarchical ideas, and of the baronies and feudal jurisdictions which accompany it.
-Individual grantees, or mere usurpers, gain in the village a petty "overlordship," as greater chiefs gain it over a wider territory.
+Individual grantees, or mere usurpers, gain in the village a petty "overlordship," as greater chiefs gain it over a wider territory. in some tribes and regions) to the family as a whole.